 The bill, S.B.
 No. 814, proposes automatic orders of nondisclosure of criminal history record information for certain misdemeanor defendants who successfully complete a period of deferred adjudication community supervision.
-Key amendments include the addition of provisions that specify the criteria for eligibility for nondisclosure, such as the requirement that the individual must have received a dismissal and discharge under Article 42A.111, Code of Criminal Procedure, and that at least 180 days must have elapsed since the start of their deferred adjudication.
-The bill also outlines the responsibilities of the department to electronically review records and notify courts of eligible individuals, ensuring that the process is streamlined and efficient.
+Key amendments include the addition of provisions that specify the criteria for eligibility for nondisclosure, such as the requirement that the individual must have received a dismissal and discharge under Article 42A.111, Code of Criminal Procedure, on or after January 1, 1993, and that at least 180 days must have elapsed since the start of their deferred adjudication community supervision.
+The bill also mandates that the department will electronically review records monthly to identify eligible individuals and notify the relevant court.

-Additionally, the bill removes previous language that limited the applicability of nondisclosure orders and clarifies that individuals who meet the specified criteria will not be required to pay any fees related to the issuance of these orders.
-The effective date for the provisions of this bill is set for January 1, 2028.
-Overall, the legislation aims to enhance the reintegration of individuals who have completed their deferred adjudication by providing them with a means to protect their criminal history from public disclosure.
+Additionally, the bill removes previous language that limited the applicability of nondisclosure orders and clarifies that individuals who meet the specified criteria will not be required to pay any fees related to the issuance of the nondisclosure order.
+The effective date for the provisions of this act is set for January 1, 2028.
+Overall, the bill aims to streamline the process for individuals seeking to have their criminal history records sealed after completing their supervision successfully.

 Statutes affected: Introduced: Government Code 411.0716, Government Code 411.072, Government Code 411.0725 (Government Code 411)